Retail Back Office Solutions. 2021 Guide. Part 4

 The retail internal digital transformation always requires the current situation analysis.
-Data about the actual company position allow to implement solutions, determine the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:
+Data about the actual company position allow to implementation solutions, determine the priority of their introduction, etc. Therefore, before choosing one or another product for development, back-office management should ask themselves the following questions:

 1. How relevant is the existing back-office software?

 It is needed to identify the less flexible, outdated components that should be replaced or improved in priority.
 Following Victor Kmita, CEO XME: “Retail ERP, SRM, and Product Catalog are the back office software components that are usually updated first.”
-Thus, primarily, sellers should pay attention to the above systems work.
+Thus, primarily, sellers should pay attention to the above systems' work.

 2. In which measure all internal processes are staff and time-consuming?